sv222/Remove-VSCode-Old-Versions/README.md

     python main.py "C:\Users\<USERNAME>\.vscode\extensions"  # Replace with your actual path to your VS Code extensions directory.
     ```
 4. **Follow the prompts to view the report and choose whether to remove duplicates.**
+5. **Your old extensions will be moved to the "old_versions" folder in the same directory as the script.**

 ## Key Features